 Oregon law states that a month's rent becomes late if it has not been paid by the 4th day of the month.
 Once a tenant has overdue rent, their landlord must give them a written notice before moving to small claims court.

 For tenants on a week-to-week tenancy, landlords must give tenants a 72 hours’ written notice for rent payment.
-For all other tenancies, the landlord must give them a 72 hours’ notice or a 144 hours’ notice in writing if serving the tenant on the 8th or 5th day, respectively.
+For all other tenancies, the landlord must give them a 72 hours' or 144 hours’ notice in writing if serving the tenant on the 8th or 5th day, respectively.

 The eviction notice must include certain information for it to be effective.
 Among other details, landlords must include the amount of due rent, and the specific date the tenant must pay in order to avoid getting evicted from the rental unit.